Tiamarth/MetaLists/web_browsers.md

 | [Atom](https://atom.io/) - [(browserplus)](https://atom.io/packages/browser-plus)                                                                                                              | discontinued^7     | yes         | yes   | Unspecified |

 ## Footnotes
-1. Neon was an experiment to illustrate a possible future for web browsing.
+1. Opera Neon was an experiment to illustrate a possible future for web browsing.
 It is not and never was receiving updates.
 It's a little buggy but still available for download.
 2. Vivaldi's changes to the Chromium code is open source under a BSD license, but the rest of the browser is proprietary.
 3. The Liri browser is currently being rewritten.
 The devs are also now working on what appears to be a Linux distro.
 I recommend you keep an eye on this project.
 4. The Maxthon client for Linux has been officially discontinued.